ipc-sim/ipc-toolkit/README.md

 ## Contributing

 This project is open to contributors!
-Contributions can come in the form of feature requests, bug fixes, documentation, tutorials and the like.
+Contributions can come in the form of feature requests, bug fixes, documentation, tutorials, and the like.
 We highly recommend filing an Issue first before submitting a Pull Request.

 Simply fork this repository and make a Pull Request!
 We would appreciate: